 Contrary to many companies at the time, Porter focused the development of PowerSchool on one core element: a web-based platform.
 In the times of Macintosh versus Microsoft, Porter’s vision added a third (and stronger) player to the battlefield.
 To gain more clients, he also attended competitors’ presentations the day before he was scheduled to present, noted all the missing components of these systems, and added functions to his PowerSchool system that same night.
 The business model attracted the attention of Apple, to which he sold his company for $62 million in stocks in 2001.

 Since this announcement, PowerSchool has been acquired twice.
 It was first sold to Pearson Education in 2006 for an undisclosed amount and then to Vista Private Equity in June 2015 for $350 million.
+Three years later, in June 2018, Onex Corporation decided to join Vista Equity Partners to support PowerSchool’s growth.
+Since this agreement, Onex and Vista are equal partners in this enterprise.
 What is intriguing about PowerSchool is not really its owners, but the several acquisitions they have made over the years.

 |Date||Company||Products||Supplemental information at acquisition|